ihavenonickname/Serilog.Sinks.BetterSqlite/readme.md

 app.MapGet("/", (ILogger<Program> logger) =>
 {
-	logger.LogInformation("Custom log");
+	logger.LogInformation("Hello, SQLite!");

     return new
     {
-    	Hello = "World!"
+    	Hello = "World"
     };
 });

 app.Run();
 ```

-Once you run the app, it creates a `logs` directory in your current working directory and a SQLite database inside it.
+Once you run the app, it creates a SQLite database inside the current working directory.

 Of course, that's just the default behavior.
 Take a look at the documentation to see how to configure the library.